Inhumanoid

-Inhumanoid is a 1996 American film.
+Inhumanoid (also known as Circuit Breaker) is a 1996 American film, written and directed by Victoria Muspratt.
 It was part of the Roger Corman Presents series on Showtime.

 Plot

 A family of three is travelling in space, when they encounter a spaceship with one survivor.
 They discover the rest of the people on the ship were killed, and the survivor turns out to be an emotionally unstable android programmed without morals.